Back to search

 £1234(from/pp) SAVE £45pp

 Situated on the rocky coastline overlooking the ocean and two bays of black volcanic sand, Oasis Praiamar offers guests a fine base from which to explore Santiago.

 Located in a residential area of Praia, the Oasis Praiamar Hotel is perched on a rocky headland overlooking the bay of the same name.
 An established hotel, this is a fantastic choice for guests who are looking to spend time relaxing by a large pool or exploring the local area along with Cape Verde’s history.

 The hotel is beuatifully bright and modern throughout, with its restaurant serving both international and traditional cusine.
-During the evening, you’ll find that the hotel’s Panorama Bar outdoor terrace is an ideal spot to enjoy a pre-dinner drink whilst overlooking the Atlantic Ocean, and to add an extra touch of atmosphere, there’s live music most weekends.
+During the evening, the hotel’s Panorama Bar outdoor terrace is an ideal spot to enjoy a pre-dinner drink whilst overlooking the Atlantic Ocean, and there’s live music most weekends.

 The rooms are decorated in a contemporary style with good facilities, overall providing a wonderful base for a holiday in Santiago.

 The location of the Oasis Praiamar makes it an excellent base from which to explore the island of Santiago and its capital, Praia.
 Wander traditional African markets, learn much about the island and archipelago’s rich history, plus enjoy a variety of authentic restaurants and the vibrant nightlife.
 For those who are in search of a little more adventure, this hotel is an ideal choice for spending a few nights before journeying across to the magnificent island of Fogo.

 Your international flights are direct to Sal, then you'll take internal flights to/from Santiago.

 Santiago is best experienced as part of a multi-centre island hopping holiday around the archipelago.
 Call one of our experts about a tailormade itinerary.